burcakotlu/GLANET/docs/source/tutorial.rst

 -l
 ^^

 If this option is set, GLANET Run is written to a log file.
-Log file will be saved in the directory where the GLANET command-line run is achieved.
+Log file will be saved under the directory where the GLANET command-line run is achieved.

 -nl
 ^^^